Understanding Simultaneous Interpretation System (SIS): Real-time Translation Technology for International Events

 Have you ever seen tools like in the pictures above?
 In some international conferences, webinars, meetings, and other events that invite foreign speakers.

 In an increasingly interconnected world, language often becomes the main challenge in international cooperation.
-Imagine a conference with participants from various countries, where each speaks different languages without an appropriate translation, communications will get stuck.
+Imagine a conference with participants from various countries, where each speaks different languages.
+Without an appropriate translation, communication will get stuck.

-Imagine an international conference with international participants, ranging from government officials, experts, and global organization representatives.
-Each speaks different languages.
-Without an effective translation system, communications might get stuck simply because of language differences.
-This is where Simultaneous Interpretation System becomes important: bridging interlingual communications in real time, so that every message is delivered without any significant loss in meaning.
+Imagine an international conference with participants ranging from government officials, experts, and global organization representatives.
+Each participant speaks a different language.
+Without an effective translation system, communication might get stuck simply because of language differences.
+This is where the Simultaneous Interpretation System becomes important.
+It bridges interlingual communication in real time, so that it delivers every message without significant loss of meaning.

-This is why Simultaneous Interpretation System (SIS) has become an important element of international events.
-This technology enables participants from various linguistic backgrounds to understand the speaker in real time with real time translation, without any pauses or interference.
+This is why the Simultaneous Interpretation System (SIS) has become an important element of international events.
+This technology enables participants from various linguistic backgrounds to understand speakers in real time with instant translation, without pauses or interference.

 What is a Simultaneous Interpretation System (SIS)?

-According to the International Association of Conference Interpreters (AIIC), the first simultaneous interpretation system was officially used during the Nuremberg Trials (1945-1949).
-At that time, the purpose is to ensure that every judge, lawyer, and witness from various countries can communicate effectively.
+According to the International Association of Conference Interpreters (AIIC), interpreters officially used the first simultaneous interpretation system during the Nuremberg Trials (1945–1949).
+At that time, they aimed to ensure that every judge, lawyer, and witness from various countries could communicate effectively.

-Nowadays, the same principle is used in various international events, from UN meetings, economic forums, international business conferences, and government or education activities.
+Nowadays, many international events use the same principle, including UN meetings, economic forums, international business conferences, and government or education activities.

 How Does the System Work?